CaronK/DataScience_2014-06/README.md

 DataScience_2014-06
 ===================

-Repository build for Data Science Toolkit  Class
+Test Repository build for Data Science Toolkit  Class - used for practice